ludeknovy/ludeknovy.github.io/src/pages/articles/2020-09-19--Locustio-reporting/index.md

 description: "Tutorial on how to create Locust.io performance reports."
 ---

 Locust.io is without any doubts an excellent performance testing tool.
 But by default, it lacks one very important feature - better reporting capabilities.
 Although out of the box its UI provides charts and label statistics, the charts are not persistent.
-Fortunately, the label statistics can be downloaded in CSV during or after the test run.
+The label statistics can be downloaded in CSV during or after the test run.
 The issue with end result CSV statistics is that you lose a significant amount of information - the test progress.
 If there was any considerable performance drop or error rate spike, you won’t know at what time this had happened.
-Thus, not able to correlate it to backend service metrics.
+Thus, you won't be able to correlate it to backend service metrics.
 At last but not least manual storing and comparing CSV files is counter-intuitive and error-prone.

 ![Performance report](report_locust.png "Performance report")